-In the second half of this article, we’ll explain how this simple marketing funnel is flawed for the modern buyer, and how you can adapt some of these principles to enhance demand generation for 2022.
+Keep reading to discover how this simple marketing funnel is flawed for the modern buyer.
+The good news?
+You can adapt some of these principles to enhance demand generation for 2023 and beyond.

 The SiriusDecisions Demand Waterfall

-The SiriusDecisions Demand Waterfall is another format of the B2B Marketing Funnel first introduced nearly 20 years ago.
-The waterfall was created to bring order and structure to the customer journey and provide marketers with clearer guidance and methodology as they create demand among their target audience.
+The SiriusDecisions Demand Waterfall is another format of the B2B marketing funnel, introduced nearly 20 years ago.
+The waterfall was created to bring order and structure to the customer journey and to provide marketers with clear guidance and methodology during demand creation.

 When it was originally introduced, the SiriusDecisions Demand Waterfall consisted of five core stages, with a focus on qualifying leads.
 Using this system, sales-qualified leads are passed directly to the sales team, freeing up the marketing team to focus on bringing in more leads.

-The second update, in 2017, took a different approach to who is considered a “buyer” in the B2B world.
-Rather than focusing on converting a single individual, the updated Demand Unit Waterfall argues that more often than not, buying decisions are made by multiple individuals within a singular business.
+- The second update, in 2017, took a different approach to who is considered a “buyer” in B2B.
+Rather than focusing on converting a single individual, the updated Demand Unit Waterfall argues that buying decisions are made by multiple individuals.

-The framework divides these buyers into groups, and addresses the needs and strategies that will best convert each segment into paying customers.
+The latest framework divides these buyers into groups, and addresses the needs and strategies to best convert each segment into paying customers.

-Each version of the SiriusDecisions Demand Waterfall has been an improvement, and like the traditional B2B marketing funnel, it contains excellent guidance for businesses trying to efficiently create demand and convert customers.
+Each version of the SiriusDecisions Demand Waterfall has shown improvement.
+Like the traditional B2B marketing funnel, it contains excellent guidance for businesses looking to efficiently create demand and convert customers.

-Even though 2017, when the latest version came out, was only a few years ago, so much has changed in B2B since the Demand Unit Waterfall was unveiled.
+Although the latest update was only six years ago, so much has changed in B2B selling and customer acquisition since the Demand Unit Waterfall was unveiled.
 These cultural and marketplace changes have massively affected the Demand Waterfall framework, and we’d be remiss to ignore such impacts.

 The Hubspot Flywheel

-Hubspot is one of the leading voices in the B2B Marketing world, so it’s no surprise they’ve developed their own funnel, known as the Hubspot Flywheel.
+Hubspot is one of the leading voices in the B2B marketing world, so it’s no surprise they’ve developed their own funnel—Hubspot Flywheel.

-This funnel was created to address the flaw in the original funnel that ignored the power of customer retention and upsell to fuel new business.
-This B2B Marketing funnel has three phases:
+This funnel was created to address flaws in the original funnel that ignored the power of customer retention and upsell to fuel new business.
+Hubspot’s B2B funnel stages include three main points:

-Attract.
-This phase uses useful, informative, and engaging content to get the attention of your target audience.
-This might include long-form SEO content and social media marketing, among other brand-awareness tactics.
+- Attract.
+This phase uses useful, informative, and engaging content to get the attention of a target audience, including long-form SEO content and social media marketing.

-Engage.
-During the engage phase, focus on building relationships and removing friction points for prospects and newer customers.
-To achieve this, you’ll use things like segmented audiences, enhanced customer service, and other lead nurturing tactics.
+- Engage.
+During the engagement phase, focus on building relationships and removing friction points for prospects and newer customers.
+Use things like segmented audiences, enhanced customer service, and lead nurturing.

 The more tactics you employ to each stage of the Hubspot Flywheel, the faster your wheel will “spin.”
-You’ll gain more customers, who in turn become advocates for your brand and bring in more leads, and the cycle continues.
+You gain more customers—who become brand advocates and bring more leads—and the cycle continues.